All Episodes

 I can't remember the specific psychiatrist names off the top of my head.

-One of the reports is available at my website and there's also a link there to another website on the right hand side there that will take you to another article by the other psychiatrists.
-So they're both there for people who are
+One of the reports is available at my website, and there's also a link there to another website on the right-hand side there that will take you to another article by the other psychiatrists.

-explain the role of exorcism in psychotherapy.
+They're pretty lengthy, very clinical, but they do explain the role of exorcism in psychotherapy.

 It's kind of like that.

-Alright, I've got to get this out, so let me get it out.
+I've got to get this out, so let me get it out.

-The other day I interviewed a leader of the Church of Satan.
+The other day, I interviewed a leader of the Church of Satan.

-This woman, articulate, very well-spoken, obviously well-educated, Says that she was, some time ago, the High Priestess of the Church of Satan.
+This woman, articulate, very well-spoken, obviously well-educated, says that she was some time ago the High Priestess of the Church of Satan.

-She was Anton LaVey's lover.
+She was Anton Levay's lover.

 She is the mother of his son.

-And she presently is the Chairmistress of the Council of Nine.
+And she presently is the chairmistress of the Council of Nine.

 Now, when we booked that interview, I thought, oh, this is going to be some really scary stuff.